Rest Assured

 03. Pressure Sensing Cushion

-01. Ambient notification device
+01. Ambient notification figurine

 Rather than being limited by the form factor of a dog-like appliance, we started by brainstorming intuitive interactions users might have with the device.